claritychallenge/clarity2025-workshop/programme.md

 <h1 id="discussion">ISAAR/Clarity Discussion Session</h1>

 There will be a one hour discussion session that will link up the International Symposium on Auditory and Audiological Research (<a href="https://isaar.eu/">ISAAR-2025</a>) and the Clarity workshop.
-The discussion will bring speech and hearing researchers together to discuss the future priorities for hearing device machine learning challneges.
+The discussion will bring speech and hearing researchers together to discuss the future priorities for hearing device machine learning challenges.
 What are the needs of hearing device users?
 What opportunities does machine learning provide for addressing these needs?

 <div class="card  m-3">
 <div class="card-body">